Summary

 In the course of running your business, there may be times when you face unpaid invoices.
 If this is the case, you may have sent a letter of demand to resolve the issue, which requests the other party to take action and fulfil their obligations.
 However, there may be times when the deadline passes, and you receive no response.
-This can not only be frustrating, but can also interrupt your ability to operate your business.
+This can not only be frustrating, but it can also interrupt your ability to operate your business.
 As a result, it is essential that you understand what you can do next if your letter of demand is not answered.
 This article will set out possible options if your letter of demand is ignored.

 Final Demand Notice

-If a letter of demand is ignored or unanswered, you should consider sending one final demand letter.
+If a letter of demand is ignored or unanswered, you should consider sending a final demand letter.
 This is usually a very short and sharp letter which annexes your previous correspondence and gives the party a further seven days to comply with the demand.

 Legal Action